flooose/lunaryorn.github.io/_drafts/why-spacemacs.md

 ---
-title: My journey to Spacemacs
+title: Why Spacemacs?
+category: emacs
 ---

 Over the last six months I was slowly gravitating towards Spacemacs.
-About a a month ago I finally couldn’t resist its gravitational pull anymore, and abandoned my hand-crafted, elaborate, 3k lines personal Emacs configuration in favour of Spacemacs.
+About a month ago I finally couldn’t resist its gravitational pull anymore, and abandoned my hand-crafted, elaborate, >3k lines personal Emacs configuration and switched to Spacemacs.
+In this post I’ll share why I think that Spacemacs is an awesome project, and why I’m happy that I’ve made it through a bumpy start and am now using Spacemacs full-time.

-In this post I’ll write about why I chose Spacemacs, what switching to a entirely different Emacs configuration was like, and how that whole thing feels now.

 <!--more-->